 1 (800) 644-3949

 The scholarship program across all federations is made possible by donations from over 70 companies, organizations and individuals.

-Thank you to the sponsors of our Diversity Scholarship program: the Agency for Co-operative Housing, Allegra Marketing, Assiniboine Credit Union, the Canada Mortgage and Housing Corporation, Co-operators, the Community Housing Management Network, the Community Housing Transformation Centre, Dome Services Group, Encasa Financial, HUB International, Prentice Yates & Clark, Village Canadien Co-operative, and Westboine Park Co-op.
+Thank you to the sponsors of our Diversity Scholarship program: the Agency for Co-operative Housing, Bluenose Engineering, The Cooperators, Community Housing Management Network, Dome Services Group, HUB International, IRC Building Sciences Group, Prentice Yates & Clark, Village Canadien Co-operative, and Westboine Park Co-op.